Shashankjain12/100_days_of_ml/Month1/Day4/README.md

 2. Keep Changing the values of theta_zero and theta_one to reduce the cost function

 Given by:-

 	`theta(j):= theta(j) - alpha * gradient(j(theta_zero,theta_one))`

 	alpha:-Learning rate which basically controls how much bigger step do we need to take while calculating local minima ie it updates value of theta after every step simultaneously until it reach local local minimum value.

-	So according to this our gradient Descent algo will be - Repeat Until Convergence{
+	So according to this our gradient Descent algo will be -

+	Repeat Until Convergence{
 		theta_zero := theta_zero - alpha* 1/m(h(x) - y)
 		theta_one  := theta_one - alpha * 1/m(h(x) - y)*x(i)
 		}

+Thanks for Reading tommorow i will implement this algo.